MetOffice/data_science_cop/README.md

 * Run Jupyter Lab `jupyter lab`
 * Navigate to the relevant notebook and run it.

-You can alson run this through the  Jupyter Hub installation.
-Instructions on using JupyterHub with custoim conda enviornments can be found in the [env folder](env).
+You can also run this through the  Jupyter Hub installation.
+Instructions on using JupyterHub with custom conda enviornments can be found in the [env folder](env).